These easy, grilled Tabasco Chicken Wings make a delicious appetizer for Super Bowl and cookouts!

 - The Best Spicy Chicken Wings

 Check out all our best grills and smoked appetizer recipes!

 - 2 1/2-3 pounds chicken wings flats and drummettes

 - 1/4 teaspoon cayenne pepper optional

-- Preheat grill for medium high heat or oven for 350 degrees F. Combine rub and season wings.
-Place onto grill or in oven for 40 minutes, or until wings register and internal temperature of 175 degrees F. Reduce heat on grill if flare-ups occur, or simply move to cooler part of grill and cook over indirect heat until done.
+- Preheat grill for medium-high heat or oven for 350 degrees F. Place wings onto the grill or in oven for 40 minutes, or until the wings register and an internal temperature of 175 degrees F. If the wings are not crispy enough, set them under the broiler for a few minutes, before saucing.

-- While wings are cooking, bring sauce ingredients to a light simmer over medium-high heat.
-Stir, reduce heat and let sauce simmer over low for about 4-5 minutes.
+- While wings are cooking, bring sauce ingredients to a simmer over medium-high heat for 2 minutes.
+Reduce heat and let the sauce simmer over low for about 4-5 minutes.

 - Once wings are cooked, place them into a large clean bowl.
 Pour warm sauce over top and using a sturdy pair of tongs, toss to coat.Serve immediately with a side of ranch or chunky blue cheese dressing.